rcoder/oscon2010/01_talk/slides.md

 * Built at PARC, released by Sun in 1990
 * Objects have slots
-* Slots may be data, methods, or parents
+* Slots contain data or methods
-* All interaction is via message-passing
+* _All_ interaction is via message-passing

 !SLIDE bullets incremental